 Imagine how wonderful it would be to get thousands of dollars worth of wedding merchandise and products for free.
 In my new book The Bride's Guide to Freebies, I reveal freebie-finding strategies on everything from the dress to the food to the entertainment, information on what to say (and not say) to score lots of swag, and tips on how to foster positive relationships with vendors.
-Unlike some "freebies" that aren't worth the hassle—alterations that have your gown falling apart at the seams, iPod playlists that clear the dance floor—these smart tactics won't put your wedding at risk.
-Here, top secrets to help you start saving now.
+Unlike some "freebies" that aren't worth the hassle — alterations that have your gown falling apart at the seams, iPod playlists that clear the dance floor — these smart tactics won't put your wedding at risk.

 How to Score Freebies from Vendors